As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rockhound Tote Bag

-You can buy a small or medium canvas rockhound tote bag (Amazon link) with an amusing printed design saying “eat, sleep, rockhound” that can be washed and reused many times over.
-It is durable and robust and can also be used as a shopping bag or book bag.
+You can buy a small or medium canvas rockhound tote bag (Amazon link) with an amusing printed design saying “eat, sleep, rockhound” that can be washed and reused many times.
+It is durable and robust and can also be used as a shopping or book bag.

-There are multiple bag styles and designs online with various logos and witty sayings printed on them.
-A small bag may suit a child who is into the hobby, while even a seasoned rockhound may appreciate another bag.
+Multiple bag styles and designs online with various logos and witty sayings printed on them.
+A small bag may suit a child’s hobby, while even a seasoned rockhound may appreciate another bag.

-Sand scoops are used to scoop up sand and gravel containing rocks and sift out the larger ones.
+Sand scoops scoop up sand and gravel containing rocks and sift out the larger ones.
 They have filter holes punched into them and are ideal for hunting rocks on the beach or in rivers and streambeds.

 A sand scoop is a bit like a hand-held spade and has a sturdy handle attached to its upper surface.
 It should be made of heavy-duty metal that is water-resistant.

 You can find one here (Amazon link).
-An experienced rock hound may already have one of these, but a newbie may not.
+An experienced rock hound may already have one, but a newbie may not.
 They are also available at hardware stores and metal detector shops.

-TIP: The beaches are one of the places where you can you sand scoops.
-And you can find the list of the most common rocks on beaches in the article below:
+TIP: The beaches are one of the places where you can sand scoops.
+You can find the list of the most common rocks on beaches in the article below:

 25 Most Common Rocks on the Beach: How & Where to Find Them?